Lee Fu-hsing

 Lee Fu-hsing (李復興; born 14 May 1946) is a Taiwanese politician.
 He served on the Kaohsiung City Council between 1990 and 2005.
 He was a member of the Legislative Yuan from 2005 to 2012.

 Education

 Lee attended the National Taichung University of Science and Technology, but received most of his post-secondary education in Japan.
-He earned an bachelor's degree in English from the Tokyo University of Foreign Studies, a master's degree in education from Tokyo Gakugei University, and completed some doctoral work at Kyushu University.
+After graduating from the Tokyo University of Foreign Studies with a Bachelor of Arts (B.A.), he earned a Master of Education (Ed.M.) from Tokyo Gakugei University in 1985 and a Ph.D. in law from Kyushu University in 2004.